flanksource/canary-checker/README.md

 - `.results`: rows returned by the query

-### Redis - Execute ping against redis instance
+### Redis: Execute ping against Redis instance

-This check will execute ping against the specified redis instance and check its availability
+This check will execute ping against the specified Redis instance and check its availability

 ```yaml